|Nutritional Guidelines (per serving)|

 Remove half of the sauce from the pan, add a pinch of cornstarch to it and use a stick blender to whip.
 Be careful not to whip it too long or it will thicken too much.
 Return to pan and stir to mix in.

-While stirring the sauce in the pan, add 1-2 Tbsp whole milk to thicken.
+While stirring the sauce in the pan, add 1 to 2 tablespoon whole milk to thicken.

 Although purists may cringe at the above methods, they can salvage a meal.